Masters of Arts in Educational Leadership: Application Process

 The University of Mount Union's Master of Arts in Educational Leadership (MAEL) Program has been officially approved by the Ohio Board of Regents (OBR) and the Higher Learning Commission.
 The University has also received OBR approval to offer the Ohio Principal's License (PreK-6, 4-9 and 5-12).
 Steps to apply are as follows:

-- Submit the MAEL application for the Fall 2014 entering class
+- Submit the MAEL application for the Summer 2016 entering class

 - A non-refundable application fee of $30 must be paid while submitting the application.
 Credit/Debit cards including Visa, Mastercard, Discover, American Express and Electronic Check (U.S. banks only) are accepted.

 - Recommendation forms must be submitted electronically by two former professors and/or employers who can attest to the applicant’s potential for graduate level study and research, as well as suitability for educational leadership.
 The required online recommendation form is included as part of the online application.
 Recommendations will not be accepted in any other format.

 - Request an official transcript from each of the colleges or universities previously attended.
 Each institution must forward the transcript to: Master of Arts in Educational Leadership Program, Office of Admission, University of Mount Union, 1972 Clark Avenue, Alliance, Ohio 44601.
 Failure to submit an official transcript for each previous institution where coursework was attempted, regardless of whether or not credit was received, will void the application for admission.

 - Upload a curriculum vitae or résumé and a personal statement that outlines the applicant’s career aspirations, qualifications and rationale for applying to the program.